bcambel/pythonarticles/articles/decorators_part1.md

 ```

-As you see ```time_me``` is a function which returns a function which will intercept the call, but not going to do anything.
+As you see ```intercept_me``` is a function which returns a function which will intercept the call, but not going to do anything.
 Exactly the same.

 ```